 The Company has operated at a loss since its inception and has had no revenues.
 The Company anticipates that losses will continue for the foreseeable future.
-At December 31, 2019, the Company had \$47,480,000 of unrestricted cash and cash equivalents available to fund future operations.
-The Company believes there is sufficient cash, including availability of the line of credit (see Note 8), to fund currently planned operations at least through September 30, 2021.
-We will require more cash to fund our operations after September 30, 2021 and believe we will be able to obtain additional financing.
-The currently planned operations include costs related to a planned adaptively designed Phase 2b/3 clinical trial.
-While the costs of the trial and general overhead during the first stage of the trial are currently estimated to be approximately \$125 million, the costs and timing of such trial is not yet finalized.
-These costs will require additional funding.
+At December 31, 2021, the Company had \$39,648,000 of unrestricted cash and cash equivalents available to fund future operations.
+The Company believes there is sufficient cash, to fund currently planned operations at least through March 31, 2023.
+We will require more cash to fund our operations after March 31, 2023 and believe we will be able to obtain additional financing.
+The currently planned operations include costs related to our adaptively designed NAVIGATE Phase 2b/3 clinical trial.
+Currently, we expect to require an additional approximately \$45-\$50 million to cover costs of the trial to reach the planned interim analysis estimated to occur in the first half of 2024 along with drug manufacturing and other scientific support activities and general and administrative costs.
 However, there can be no assurance that we will be successful in obtaining such new financing or, if available, that such financing will be on terms favorable to us.
-If we are unsuccessful in raising additional capital to fund operations before September 30, 2021, we may be required to cease operations.
+If we are unsuccessful in raising additional capital to fund operations before March 31, 2023, we may be required to cease operations.